 Always click “Select this flight,” get redirected to the airline’s booking page, and review the flight and the cost there.
 Prices will undoubtedly change from what was quoted on Kayak.
 Upon doing this, I've found fares $200 cheaper than what I thought I’d pay, and $200 more when I clicked through.
 Again, black mamba jaw-dropping stuff happens.

-Once you’ve swallowed your meal and eaten your prey — and hopefully you’re satisfied — look back once or twice.
-If a fare is significantly lower, you can call the booking company and reclaim that price.
-Most airlines and booking sites offer a “lowest price guarantee” sort of bit.
+Once you've swallowed your meal and eaten your prey -- and hopefully you're satisfied -- look back once or twice.
+If a fare is significantly lower, you can call the aggregator/booking company (or even the credit card you bought the flight with) and potentially reclaim that price.
+Most airlines and booking sites offer a "lowest price guarantee" sort of bit.
 Take them up on it.